 Avios UK is an independent website providing information, tips, guides about Avios.
 Airmiles have now been replaced and this site provides you with easy to understand information about the change to the Avios.
 Avios is a new currency unit that you collect to spend on flights, days out and much more.

-Avios UK helps answer your questions about Avios, and also gives other relevant and up-to-date information about the changes from the old Airmiles loyalty scheme, as well as advice and tips on how to collect and use your Avios points effectively.
+Avios UK helps answer many questions about Avios, and also gives other relevant and up-to-date information.
+We also offer advice and tips on how to collect and use your Avios points effectively.

-We have guides on how to collect Avios points, how to understand the Avios Zones and more.
+We have three main guides on how to collect Avios points, how to understand the Avios Zones and more.
 The points page gives you lots of information about how, and where, you can collect Avios points.
 The zones page includes real world examples of how many Avios Points and cash you might pay for a journey.
 Or maybe you are looking for how to spend Avios points?
 This guide explains the many alternative ways for spending Avios points.

 We also have a page that lists current Avios offers that can save Avios points when it comes to spending them – or help boost Avios when you’re collecting.
 This page has the latest offers, competitions and promotions where you might be able to give your total Avios points a boost.

 What is Avios?

 Back in November 2011, the British Airways Airmiles program was completely overhauled, resulting in a new loyalty scheme and a new currency unit – the ‘Avios’.
 Under this scheme, you sign up to collect Avios.
 Once you have collected enough, you then redeem your Avios.
 This can be on reduced price flights, but as you will see, there is much you can spend your Avios on.

 There were many changes to the original Airmiles loyalty scheme when it switched to Avios.
 Airmiles has been totally retired now.
 The rest of this page highlights the main differences between Airmiles and Avios.